vkorobkov/jfixtures-cmd/README.md

 where options are:

   -type [required]
   the database dialect to general SQL result for.
 Possible values are:
   * mysql
   * mssql
   * sql99 (such as Oracle, Sybase, Postgres, H2, SQLite and etc.)
+  * xml (for export to XML format)
   Not cases sensitive.

   -src [required]
   relative or full path to the folder where the source yaml fixtures are

   -dst [required]
-  relative or full path to the destination SQL file.
+  relative or full path to the destination SQL/XML file.
 Old file(if exists) will be overriten.

   -h, --help [optional]
   Print help message